 Before the end of World War II, Bolivia's government was dominated by owners of the country's tin companies.
 After the war came a slump in the international price of tin.
 University students, workers and businessmen revolted against the hard times and the government.
 The head of the government, Major Gualberto Villarroel, was hanged from a lamp post in 1946, and leaders of his party, the MNR (Movement of National Revolution) went into exile.

 Estenssoro introduced universal adult suffrage, carried out a sweeping land reform, promoted rural education and nationalized the country's largest tin mines.
 His government sought and won the support of the United States, including financial support.
-The U.S. was looking for reformers in Latin America as an alternative to Communist revolutionaries, and Estenssoro told them he would refuse to take orders from Moscow.
-The tin mines had not been owned by U.S. citizens, but the U.S. was interested in economic principles and won from the Bolivians a promise to compensate the previous owners of the mines.
-And a new petroleum code was created that allowed U.S. operators to pursue their interest in Bolivian oil.
+The US was looking for reformers in Latin America as an alternative to revolutionaries like Guevara.
+Estenssoro told them he would refuse to take orders from Moscow.
+The tin mines had not been owned by US citizens, but the US was interested in economic principles and won from the Bolivians a promise to compensate the previous owners of the mines.
+And a new petroleum code was created that allowed US operators to pursue their interest in Bolivian oil.

 In the presidential elections of 1956, power passed to Estenssoro's vice president, Hernan Siles Zuazo.
 In the years that followed, differences developed between those who wanted moderate reform and those wanting more radical change.
 The tin mines remained low in productivity.
 Miners were opposed to the introduction of machinery that would replace men, and they resorted to violence to protect themselves from government directives.
 Worker-management increased the salaries of the work force by fifty-percent and did little against featherbedding, all of which made it harder for Bolivia to compete in selling its tin abroad.

-The economy was also hurt by government spending on social programs.
 Imports were exceeding exports.
-An imbalanced budget resulted in inflation.
-Bolivia's Peso fell from 60 to the dollar in 1952 to 12,000 in 1956.
+The government was spending money on social programs, and an imbalanced budget resulted in inflation.
+Bolivia's Peso fell from 60 to the dollar in 1952 to 12,000 to the dollar in 1956.
 This inflation hurt Bolivia's middle class, which was now supporting opposition to the government.